-Performance Measure Result Details Identify new sites Historic rookeries and new reported Achieved 108 rookeries surveyed. rookeries are surveyed.
+Performance Measure Result Details Identify new sites Historic rookeries and new reported Achieved 108 rookeries surveyed i. rookeries are surveyed.
 Eight breeding rookerie es identified.
 Nine active sites were initially surveyed, with a further site at Tīnui checked after a report from the landowner, (six nests confirmed from the ground although no rooks were seen or heard at this particular site).
-Two of t hese sites d id not prove to be breed ing rookeries.
-Surveillance of historic rook prone areas up any signs of recent activity in terms of result as we aim to keep the Wellington - • years now since an active rookery was t • Performance Measure Result Details Best practice management Control (by aerial nest treatment or Achieved Nest type Number ground control) of rooks at all known sites is undertaken. controlled sites is undertaken.
-Nests with eggs or 21 chicks Fresh nests without eggs or chicks 29 In the previous year, one active rookery with at leas rom the baiting regime due to access issues. with at leas rom the In October 2022 this was treated along with the oth ner Wairarapa rookeries, using DRC 1339 gel toxin which was applied to nes ts at ten roo okeries. - At two of these rookeries only empty ne ests were fo und and treated.
-We found and treated the same numbe is the previous year, but there were 19 less empty nest s found and treated this year. - / Performance Measure Result Details Progress towards eradication Annual decrease in number of rookeries.
-Achieved Three less rookeries su • year than in 2021-22, s of breeding rookeries r
+Two of these sites did not prove to be breeding rookeries.
+Surveillance of historic rook prone areas up any signs of recent activity in terms of result as we aim to keep the Wellington years now since an active rookery was t s in the Well of rookeries I/Kāpiti Coas reated there lington/Kāpiti Coast area or rooks sighted.
+This wa st rook free.
+It has been a e. a failed to tur as a positive a number of , , \sim Performance Measure Result Details Best practice management Control (by aerial nest treatment or ground control) of rooks at all known Achieved Nest type Number controlled sites is undertaken.
+3 Nests with eggs or chicks 21 Fresh nests without eggs or chicks 29 In the previous year, one active rookery with at least five nests was missed from the baiting regime due to access issues.
+In October 2022 this was treated along with the other Wairarapa rookeries, using DRC 1339 gel toxin which was applied to nes ts at ten roo okeries.
+At two of these rookeries only empty ne ests were fo und and treated.
+We found and treated the same number year, but there were 19 less empty nest r of nests co ts found and ontaining eggs or chicks a I treated this year. as the previou Details Performance Measure Result Details Performance Measure Progress towards eradication Result